hapytex/django-antipatterns/antipatterns/plural-model-class-names.md

 Django uses this name for example in the admin page.
-Some Django packages also use the `.verbose_name` and `.verbose_name_plural` information to show dialogs in forms, templates, etc. This will result in gramatically incorrect phrases, and incorrect plural nouns.
+Some Django packages also use the `.verbose_name` and `.verbose_name_plural` information to show dialogs in forms, templates, etc. This will result in grammatically incorrect phrases, and incorrect plural nouns.

-It also makes queries look gramatically incorrect English, for example, one queries with:
+It also makes queries look grammatically incorrect English, for example, one queries with:

 ```python3